chriskpeterson/vuepress2/docs/resume.md

 ### Senior Technical Writer
 #### Poly, Austin, TX - 10/2019 - Present
-Documentation project manager and lead writer for Poly voice and video endpoint products.
+Documentation project manager and lead writer for select Poly voice and video endpoint products.
+Plan and complete project milestones including compliance, alpha, beta, and localization schedules.
 Mentor junior writers, interview new hires and contingent staff, and serve on the information architecture team.
 * Worked with a cross-functional team delivering an updated documentation portal taxonomy and metadata strategy.
-* Initiated the removal of offensive language from Poly documentation and code.
+* Initiated and participated in a Poly initiative to remove offensive language from Poly documentation and code.
 * Created a thorough audience analysis process used by the documentation team to plan documentation for new products.
 * Enhanced documentation team knowledge by teaching other writers to set up and configure home lab devices.
 * Developed documentation strategies for multiple new program launches.
-* Awarded multiple Poly WoW awards.
+* Awarded multiple Poly WoW awards for leadership and documentation enhancement efforts.

 ### Information Developer
 #### Hewlett Packard Enterprise, Houston, TX — 6/2013 – 10/2019

-Lead content developer focused on the HPE ProLiant DL385 AMD-based server and HPE’s composable infrastructure product, HPE Synergy.
-Work with program managers, engineers, learning and development, and marketing to plan, author, and deliver technical information.
+Documentation lead for HPE Synergy, a composable infrastructure frame components.
+Serve on information architecture and customer escalation teams.
+Assisted with new hire training and intern project management.
+* Enhanced documentation usability by creating an interactive firmware comparison tool using DITA/XML and JQuery.
+* Assisted in migrating HPE knowledge management to a single DITA XML-based content management system.
-* Key member of the Information Architecture team evaluating and defining HPE DITA/XML standards.
+* Member of the knowledge management Information Architecture team evaluating and defining HPE DITA/XML standards.
-* Serve on a documentation quality team evaluating support cases for opportunities to enhance technical content.
 * Provide training and support to new hires and contingent workers on the use of content and graphics creation tools.
-* Received positive customer feedback for creating a suite of interactive firmware tools using DITA/XML and JQuery.
-* Assisted in migrating HPE knowledge management to a single DITA XML based content management system.
-* Created an augmented reality template tool to address cabling and air flow issues in rack servers.
+* Created an augmented reality template tool to address cabling and airflow issues in rack servers.
-* Awarded multiple HPE All Star awards for innovation and collaboration.
+* Awarded multiple HPE All-Star awards for innovation and collaboration.

 ### Communications Assistant